In this section

 As the field of genomics grows, we are learning more about how our genetic code affects our lives.
 To help you learn more, we’ve put together a list of videos that will help you learn about our program and the field of genomic medicine.

-The Genomic Sciences and Precision Medicine Center is located in the Genetics Center on level 1 of the Curative Care Network building, across the parking lot from Children's Wisconsin in Milwaukee.
+The Undiagnosed & Rare Disease clinics are located in the Genetics Center on level 1 of the Curative Care Network building, across the parking lot from Children's Wisconsin in Milwaukee.
 Enter the north door (which faces the Children's Wisconsin parking structure), and take the elevator to level 1.

 We also see Genomic Medicine patients at Children’s Wisconsin specialty clinic in New Berlin.